digisowmay/bbmemory/users/d75d668f-64b7-4c78-9bbf-4b3d3da5d2cd/memory.md

 ## Communication Patterns
 ### Durable (established, 3+ reinforcements)
 - gives single-word directives like "RESUME", "CONFIRM"; 3× (promoted from emerging) [refs: task continuation commands chatId:`284cd3153a754a`; "RESUME" 2025-09-02; "CONFIRM" 2025-09-02]
+- expects personalized content with actual names in outbound emails; 3× (promoted from emerging) [refs: email personalization request chatId:`284cd3153a754a`; hiring manager name expectation 2025-09-02; reiteration about proper name usage chatId:`284cd3153a754a`]

 ### Emerging (new signals, 1-2 reinforcements)
 - sets explicit completion deadlines in messages; 2× (last: 2025-09-02) [refs: deadline message chatId:`284cd3153a754a`; follow-up deadline "Complete the task by Friday 5th of September"]
-- expects personalized content with actual names in outbound emails; 2× (last: 2025-09-02) [refs: email personalization request chatId:`284cd3153a754a`; hiring manager name expectation]

 ## Knowledge & Context
 ### Durable (core expertise, established over time)